breatheco-de/apiv2/README.md

 ### `Build BreatheCode Dev docker image`

-Instal [docker desktop](https://www.docker.com/products/docker-desktop) in you use Windows else find a guide to install Docker and Docker Compose in your linux distribution `uname -a`.
+Install [docker desktop](https://www.docker.com/products/docker-desktop) in you use Windows else find a guide to install Docker and Docker Compose in your linux distribution `uname -a`.

 ```bash
 # Check which dependencies you need install in you operating system